 When was the last time you thought about your floor?
 Do you know what it’s made of?
 Chances are it’s a suspended timber floor which lacks insulation, with gaps around skirting boards and maybe even between the boards themselves.
 Often there is just a carpet, underlay and floorboards between your cold feet and the wintry wind whistling through an under-floor void.
 Air bricks in the external walls (hopefully they haven’t been blocked off) provide ventilation to prevent wooden joists from rotting but they also drive cold air into the house and make us crank up the heating – if we can afford it.

 Especially in terraced houses, the ground floor may well be a bigger surface area than your external walls so it’s a good place to start super-insulating your home.
 Before you do anything, though, I’d recommend getting a whole house energy assessment.
-It’s important to plot out your plan first, so that you don’t do work that you need to undo later in the process of turning your home from a cold, or costly, house into a comfy home with a vastly reduced carbon footprint.
+It’s important to make a plan first, so that you don’t do work that you need to undo later in the process of turning your home from a cold, or costly, house into a comfy home with a vastly reduced carbon footprint.

-Each house is unique.
 In a street of seemingly identical buildings, each will have a different pattern of usage, slightly different amounts of heat loss from its constituent parts and thus a different carbon footprint.
 A whole house energy assessment will help identify the best solutions for your particular house, from easy and cheap wins to more costly but more effective long-term solutions.

 Like all human endeavours, eco-retrofitting isn’t without its risks.
 Insulating a house without providing controlled ventilation, or doing it badly, can for instance lead to problems with condensation and mould.
 Our aim is to reduce uncontrolled air intake, i.e. draughts, and keep our precious heat in so that we can choose when and how to ventilate.
 While keeping the whole house plan in mind you can then tackle each room separately, starting with the most used one, and hopefully avoid making mistakes.

 Andy advocates super-insulation because current building regulations don’t go far enough to adequately address the climate emergency and truly improve our housing stock.
 Around a third of all energy use in the UK takes place in households and most of that goes on heating.
 Insulating them all would go a long way towards cutting carbon emissions and eradicating fuel poverty.

 Let’s have a “Housewarming Party”!

 My partner needed a bit of convincing that inviting a group of strangers to rip our dining room apart was a good idea but eventually agreed.
 We don’t fly, drive or eat meat so eco-retrofitting the house is the best way we can further reduce our carbon footprint and improve our standard of living at the same time.
 The date was set for 6th April 2019 and preparations began.

 Andy kindly took care of buying most of the materials needed (see the list at the bottom of the post) while we arranged to borrow extra tools, started clearing the room and arranged for a plumber to move the radiator away from the window.
 We plan to internally insulate the external wall of the room at some point in the future so it made sense to move it out of the way.
 Otherwise we’d have to cut up the floor all over again to have it moved later – a clear example of why it pays to have a whole-house plan before you start.

 This was done in the hope that the rising warm air would counteract any descending draughts.
 However, radiators are better placed on internal walls so that their heat is kept within the home rather than being lost through a cold outside wall.
 It also means that long curtains can be fitted to further block out the cold.
 Incidentally ‘radiators’ should really be called ‘convectors’ because the main way that they heat a room is by the warm air rising from them and not by radiated heat.

 Thanks to the plumber I now know why English radiators always looked a bit odd to my Czech eyes – both in and outflow pipes are connected at the bottom rather than the inlet being at the top, which is a continental (and non-residential building) norm.
 This may not look as neat but it allows better circulation of the water inside (and thus more efficient heating) and prevents blockages from rusting bilge build-up.

-Back to the floor.
 Our floorboards were not worth saving due to being a mix of damaged original boards and badly laid recent ones.
 There are some methods for lifting floorboards without damaging them, such as drilling holes around nails so that the boards can be lifted.
 These techniques are labour-intensive and only worth doing if your boards are worth keeping.

 Not having to worry about damaging the floor made it relatively easy to move the radiator and add a new electrical socket in the room – insulation retrofitting is an incentive to get works like that done.
 It also made the prospect of strangers wielding saws and crowbars at our “Housewarming Party” a bit less daunting.